 In addition, eat a diet high in proteins, fruits and vegetables and including some whole grains.
 By whole grains, I don’t mean whole grain bread.
 Bread of any kind is a processed grain and will produce an insulin spike.
 I make my own homemade Muesli with whole, unprocessed oats, raisins, sunflower seeds and nuts – and absolutely no sugar!
 All of these foods will not produce an insulin spike unless eaten in large quantities all at once.

-Knowing the answer to ‘why do we get fat’ and how to avoid it is a key concept to not only keeping fat off our bodies but losing it effectively as well.
+Ask any nutrition consulting experts in Port Elgin and they’ll tell you that knowing the answer to ‘why do we get fat’ and how to avoid it is a key concept to not only keeping fat off our bodies but losing it effectively as well.
 In coming articles, I’ll discuss exercise and fat loss, but I’ll keep referring back to this one.
 If you don’t know how to avoid the insulin spike, you’ll be greatly reducing the effectiveness of any exercise you do to lose weight.